 This time, the participants covered Shionogi Pharma's Kanegasaki Plant, where a VTR showed that pharmaceutical products are manufactured under strict control and that measures are being taken to ensure a stable supply of high-quality pharmaceutical products even in the event of a prolonged power outage, based on the experience of the Great East Japan Earthquake.

-Closing Remarks
+Concluding Remarks

 In closing, Mr. Takahashi, a guest, commented, "There were times when I did not finish taking my medication, but I want to follow the dosage and administration properly," and Mr. Watanabe said, "I think it is important for the family to understand what kind of medication the patient is taking.

 Chairperson Onuma commented, "Drugs have played a major role in the treatment of various diseases and have contributed to people's health and well-being.
 In particular, the development of new drugs for diseases for which there was no cure has given great hope to patients and their families.
 In the long history of mankind, we have also contributed to the conquest of various diseases.
 However, there are still disease areas where there is no cure or where treatment satisfaction is low.
 This has been highlighted once again by the emergence of new coronavirus infections.
-The pharmaceutical industry will continue to actively incorporate new technologies, such as AI and big data, and will continue to push forward with the research and development of new drugs that have value to society," he said in his opening remarks!
+The pharmaceutical industry will continue to actively incorporate new technologies, such as AI and big data, and will continue to push forward with the research and development of new drugs that are valuable to society," he said in his opening remarks!
 Oraho's Health Protected by Medicines: Ten Years after the Earthquake and Countermeasures against Infectious Diseases" ended.